bmc/grizzled-slf4j/index.md

 string concatenation and the call to `file.getCanonicalPath` do not happen until and unless the `debug()` function determines that debug logging is enabled.

+Note, too, that the method definitions are annotated with `@inline final`, giving the Scala compiler the opportunity to pull them inline, for greater efficiency.

 Thus, Grizzled SLF4J gives you a simple, Scala-friendly API for SLF4J (with no need to use SLF4J format strings), while retaining the performance